 Figure 5.20.
 Number of cells expressing IL-1β in embryos injected with heat-killed SH1000 or peptidoglycan from S. aureus and M. luteus.
 Embryos were injected at 30 hours post-infection and collected 2, 24 and 48 hours post-injection for in situ hybridisation targeted to il1β.
 (A), (B) and (C) Number of cells expressing IL-1β in embryos injected with PBS (control), heat-killed SH1000, S. aureus peptidoglycan and M. luteus peptidoglycan at 2, 24 and 48 hours post-injection respectively.
 Each dot corresponds to one embryo. n = 19-31 embryos per group.
 Statistics: Kruskall-Wallis and Dunn post test, p > 0.05 (ns), p < 0.01 (**).

-At 24 hours post-infection IL-1β expression had resolved, with a maximum of one cell per embryo expressing IL-1β (Figure 5.20B).
-No significant difference existed between groups at this time-point (p > 0.05).
-At 48 hours post-infection, the group of embryos injected with S. aureus peptidoglycan was significantly different from the others (Figure 5.20C, p < 0.01 compared to the PBS control, p < 0.05 compared to heat-killed S.aureus and M. luteus peptidoglycan).
-However that significant difference was due to only one embryo out of 27 which had more than a hundred cells expressing IL-1β.

-To conclude, heat-killed SH1000 does not trigger any inflammatory response mediated by IL-1β.
-Although S. aureus and M. luteus peptidoglycans had opposite effects on S. aureus pathogenesis, both did not activate IL-1β expression compared with the control.
+N = 1 experiment for each group.

 5.3.
 Discussion

 In this chapter, the innate immune response to SH1000, sagB and phePsaeR in the systemic infection model was characterised.
 A difference between strains was not observed in all instances.
-However the distinctive expression of IL-1β in response to each strain gives us an insight into the synergy in pathogenesis.
+However, the distinctive expression of IL-1β in response to each strain gives us an insight into the synergy in pathogenesis.
 To summarise the data:

 The size and location of an abscess have an impact on NFκB expression